 feature is supported, suggesting you the most likely entry signal name from the list of signals generated by the system you're applying the PosSizer to.

 As with most other PosSizers, the basic position size can be determined using either fixed dollar, percent of equity, or maximum risk percentage approach.
-You have the option to set the size of a pyramid (additional) trade as a percentage of the basis size, and to define the maximum number of allowed pyramid entries (that overrides your system rules).
+You have the option to set the size of a pyramid (additional) trade as a percentage of the base size, and to define the maximum number of allowed pyramid entries (that overrides your system rules).

 The shape of the pyramid